mehmetuygun/memberschooltest/README.md

   ```
   git clone https://github.com/mehmetuygun/memberschooltest
   ```
-  Run the following command to generate unique key for app
+  Run the following command to generate unique key for app.
+You should run this commands under memberschool/ .
+Go to this     directory in command line before running commands.
   ```
   php artisan key:generate
   ```
-  Open the .env.example file to configure database
+  Open the .env.example file to configure database.
+Do not forget to after changed you should save as this file as .env

   ```php
   APP_ENV=local